 Our measures Scale Our current performance (2019) Why is this measure important?
-7.1a Alternative water supplied to agricultural production Catchment 6 Gigalitres /year Conventionally, agriculture has been dependent on river water and groundwater, the availability of which is declining with climate change and other pressures.
-The targets (see below) will Region 34 Gigalitres /year support Melbourne's population with local food supply (continuing the existing proportion of 41%), by enhancing the Melbourne region's food bowl through the supply of alternative water resources.
-7.1b Alternative water supplied to businesses and industry (>10ML/year) Catchment Region 392 Megalitres /year 3393 Megalitres /year The measure reflects the provision of alternative water sources to major water users, where water is likely to be a key resource impacting the viability of their production process or business.
+7.1a Alternative water supplied to agricultural production Catchment 0.9 Gigalitres /year Conventionally, agriculture has been dependent on river water and groundwater, the availability of which is declining with climate change and other pressures.
+The targets (see below) will Region 34 Gigalitres /year supply (continuing the existing by enhancing the Melbourne re support Melbourne's population with local food supply (continuing the existing proportion of 41%), by enhancing the Melbourne region's food bowl through the supply of alternative water resources.
+7.1b Alternative water supplied to businesses and industry (>10ML/year) Catchment 172 Megalitres /year The measure reflects the provision of alternative water sources to major water users, where water is likely to be a key resource impacting the viability of their production process or business.
+Region 3393 Megalitres /year reading of their production processes of business.